julianeon/userform/README.md

 ## Overview

-This one-page TypeScript app accepts user input and uploads the data to an API endpoint.
+This one-page TypeScript app using React accepts user input and uploads the data to an API endpoint.

 If your endpoint works, and the fields match, you'll be able to save the data.